jianzhuliu/tools/README.md

 "# tools"

-...create a new repository on the command line echo "# tools" >> README.md git init git add README.md
+1、create a new repository on the command line echo "# tools" >> README.md
+git init
+git add README.md